marknelsonengineer-sp23/sre_lab4_memscan/README.md

 The source code documentation (hosted by UH) is [here](https://www2.hawaii.edu/~marknels/sre/memscan)

 #### The Lab
-This lab looks looks easy at first, but (hopefully) proves to be quite challenging.
+This lab looks easy at first, but (hopefully) proves to be quite challenging.

 As you know, user-processes run in "Virtual Memory" process space — a process space that is unique for each process.
 In actuality, the process space is made up of "regions".
-Some of the regions are completely unique to the process (such as the read-write data pages and the stack for the process).
+Some the regions are completely unique to the process (such as the read-write data pages and the stack for the process).
 There are other regions that are shared amongst many processes.